Sébastien Thill: International career

 Thill made his senior international debut for Luxembourg on 5 September 2015 in a UEFA Euro 2016 qualifying match against Macedonia.
 In the match, Thill scored in second-half stoppage time for his first international goal as Luxembourg earned a 1–0 victory, lifting them from the bottom position in Group C.

 Personal life

 Thill is the older brother of fellow Luxembourg internationals Olivier Thill and Vincent Thill.
-He is also the son of former international footballer Serge Thill.
+He is also the son of former international footballers Nathalie and Serge Thill.